DSCmatter/AI-RAG-chatbot-with-AWS_Bedrock/README.md

 # AI RAG Chatbot on Amazon Bedrock

-Building a powerful, personalized chatbot using a technique called Retrieval-Augmented Generation (RAG) on Amazon Web Services (AWS) with Amazon Bedrock.
+A powerful, personalized chatbot using a technique called Retrieval-Augmented Generation (RAG) on Amazon Web Services (AWS) with Amazon Bedrock.
 The chatbot is an expert on your provided documents, answering questions with accurate, domain-specific information.

 ## What is RAG?